cooperdylan19/Introductory-SAS/README.md

 ## **Lesson 6**: *Formatting*

-**Achievements**: using PROC FORMAT, using LABEL to change variable names, using split,
+**Achievements**: using PROC FORMAT, using LABEL to change variable names, using split

 Further notes:
 - Uses SAS finance dataset